suhank/zea-engine/docs/api/SceneTree/Manipulators/CameraManipulator.md

 <a name="CameraManipulator+onPointerUp"></a>

 ### onPointerUp
-Invoked when the user has finished dragging an element.
+Event fired when either the mouse button is released, or a touch end event occurs.